-Interactions of the breathers in the DZ equation at a certain phase synchronisation can lead to the formation of extreme amplitude waves.
-It is well known, that the maximum value of wave field as a result of soliton interactions in the NLS model

-5 is equal to the sum of the soliton amplitudes.
-In this work we have found, that in the DZe equation the maximum amplification can be higher than the sum of amplitudes of the solitons.
-Interestingly, at large values of the wave field steepness this effect is
+Interactions of the breathers in the DZ equation at a certain phase synchronization can lead to the formation of extreme amplitude waves.
+It is well known that the maximum value of a wave field as a result of soliton interactions in the NLS model is equal to the sum of the soliton amplitudes.
+In this work we have found that in the DZe equation the maximum amplification can be higher than the sum of amplitudes of the solitons.
+Interestingly, at large values of the wave field steepness this effect is enhanced, which can be a valuable complement in extreme amplitude wave studies.

-We also have studied the phenomena of the energy exchange between the colliding solitons.
+We have also studied the phenomena of the energy exchange between the colliding solitons.
 This energy exchange is caused by inelasticity of the soliton interactions.
-The universal long term consequences of this process was studied in different noninte-
+The universal long-term consequences of this process were studied in different nonintegrable models (Krylov and Iankov, 1980; Dyachenko et al., 1989).
+It was shown that the numerous collisions and interactions with waves of radiation lead to formation of the powerful single solitary-type wave (see the